3.3 The Permit Application Process (Non-Emergency Work)

 7. Any work is subject to suspension during an NYC DOT-issued embargo period*, unless otherwise designated.

-Questions regarding permit registration or application processes can be directed to any Permit Office.
-Contact information can be found in Appendix C, NYC DOT Contact Information
+Questions regarding permitee registration or application processes can be directed to the Permit Office via email to constructionpermits@dot.nyc.gov.

 3.3.2 Application Procedures for a Street Opening Permit